Skip to main content

 ReferenceSoftware Lifecycle ProcessRequiredFulfilledEvidence/Comments

-5.7.1Establish tests for software requirements validationTRUE☑System test cases established in test-plans/ directory to validate software requirements.
+5.7.1Establish tests for software requirements validationTRUE☑System test cases established in R-TF-012-038 Verified Version Release to validate software requirements.
 Tests cover functional requirements (API functionality, FHIR compliance, diagnosis support), performance, safety, security, usability.
-Test cases traceable to requirements through "Verifies software requirements" and "Risk control for" sections in test plans.
+Test cases traceable to requirements through "Verifies software requirements" and "Risk control for" sections per GP-012.

 5.7.2Use software problem resolution process for anomaliesTRUE☑Anomalies from system testing managed through GP-023 Change control management.
 Problems tracked with severity assessment, investigation, resolution.
 Problem tracking integrated with development workflow through Git and change control procedures.
 Documented

 5.7.3Retest after changes to softwareTRUE☑Retesting and regression testing performed after changes.
-Test execution records document re-execution of tests.
+Test execution records documented in R-TF-012-038 Verified Version Release show re-execution of tests.
 Change impact analysis per GP-023 guides retest scope.
 Version control in Git tracks changes and associated testing.
-Test-runs/ directory shows multiple test executions validating changes.

-5.7.4Document software system testing protocolTRUE☑System testing protocol documented in R-TF-012-023 Phase 4 "Software Verification" and test plans in test-plans/ directory.
-Protocol includes test strategy, test environment (API integration), test data, execution procedures, acceptance criteria.
-Test plan templates define consistent testing approach.
+5.7.4Document software system testing protocolTRUE☑System testing protocol documented in R-TF-012-023 Software Development Plan Phase 4 "Software Verification" and R-TF-012-038 Verified Version Release.
+Protocol includes test strategy, test environment (API integration), test data, execution procedures, acceptance criteria per GP-012.

-5.7.5Document software system testing resultsTRUE☑System testing results documented in test-runs/ directory with execution records, actual results, evidence (API responses, JSON outputs), pass/fail status, test coverage.
-Results demonstrate software meets requirements and is safe for intended use.
-Test execution provides comprehensive validation evidence.
+5.7.5Document software system testing resultsTRUE☑System testing results documented in R-TF-012-035 Software Test Report and R-TF-012-038 Verified Version Release with execution records, actual results, evidence (API responses, JSON outputs), pass/fail status, test coverage.
+Results demonstrate software meets requirements and is safe for intended use per GP-012.

 Software release